jasonlin316/jasonlin316.github.io/_pages/about.md

 I am a Ph.D. candidate in [FPGA/Parallel Computing Lab](https://fpga.usc.edu) at University of Southern California, advised by [Prof. Prasanna](https://sites.usc.edu/prasanna/).
 I'm interested in Machine Learning Systems, Heterogeneous Computing, and Graph Neural Networks.
-My recent research focuses on developing Automated Machine Learning Systems, such as auto-tuning runtime system, and FPGA framework that can automatically generate optimized designs.
+My recent work focuses on developing Automated ML Systems, such as an auto-tuning runtime system for GNN training, and automatic model parallelization for LLM serving.
-I was a Research Intern at Microsoft AI Framework team, where I work on distributed inferencing for Multimodal LLMs.
+I was a Research Intern at Microsoft AI Framework team, where I work on distributed inferencing for LLM serving.

 I completed my undergraduate study in National Taiwan University (NTU), majored in Electrical Engineering.
 I was also an Electrical Engineering Intern at Hewlett-Packard (HP), Taipei.
 During my one-year internship, I [patented](https://tinyurl.com/4j42s3bx) my work as first author.